Javi García: Boavista

-After mutually terminating his contract with Betis, García went back to Portugal's top flight by joining Boavista F.C. on a three-year deal on 19 August 2020.
-He scored his first goal for the team on 25 October in a 2–2 draw at F.C.
-Famalicão, in which he was sent off.
+After mutually terminating his contract with Betis, García went back to Portugal's top flight by joining Boavista on a three-year deal on 19 August 2020.
+He scored his first goal for the team on 25 October in a 2–2 draw at Famalicão, in which he was sent off.

-On 22 June 2022, 35-year-old García retired.
+On 22 June 2022, the 35-year-old García retired.
 Remaining in Portugal, he immediately went back to Benfica and joined the staff of new manager Roger Schmidt.

 International career

 García represented the Spain national under-21 team at the 2009 UEFA European Championship, appearing against England (2–0 loss) in an eventual group stage exit.
-He earned his first cap for the full side on 26 May 2012, playing 22 minutes in a 2–0 friendly win over Serbia in St. Gallen.
+He earned his first cap for the full side on 26 May 2012, playing 22 minutes of a 2–0 friendly win over Serbia in St. Gallen.